imsushant12/AWS-Notes/16_AWS_IAM_Roles-and-Policies.md

 > **Note**: In simple terms it the AWS service which handles the authorization and authentication.

 ### IAM Roles: Secure Identities for Your Applications and Resources
-* **What are they?** IAM Roles are temporary security credentials that define permissions for applications or resources running on AWS.
-Unlike IAM users, roles don't have a permanent username and password.
+* **What are they?** IAM roles are temporary identities in AWS that can be assumed by trusted entities, such as users, applications, or services, to perform specific tasks.
+Unlike users, roles don't have long-term credentials.
+Instead, they provide temporary access based on defined permissions.
 * **Benefits:**
     * **Improved Security:** Eliminates the need to manage long-term credentials for applications, reducing the risk of exposure.
     * **Granular Control:** Assign specific permissions to roles based on their needs, adhering to the principle of least privilege.